-Scott Ballenger is a partner in the Supreme Court and appellate practice at Latham & Watkins LLP.
+Scott Ballenger is a partner in the Supreme Court and appellate practice at Latham & Watkins.
 After graduating from the Law School in 1996 he served as a law clerk for Judge J. Clifford Wallace of the Ninth Circuit Court of Appeals and for Associate Justice Antonin Scalia.
 He also served as senior counsel to the assistant attorney general in the antitrust division of the Department of Justice, where he worked on the trial and briefing team for United States v.
 Microsoft.

 Since joining Latham in 1999, Ballenger has argued two cases in the U.S. Supreme Court and dozens in the courts of appeals and trial courts across the country.
 He represented the Abigail Alliance for Better Access to Developmental Drugs in the case, Abigail Alliance v. von Eschenbach, that inspired “right to try” legislation across the country and in Congress.
 Ballenger has also worked on a wide variety of significant constitutional matters, including for the University of Michigan Law School in Grutter v.
 Bollinger, the University of Texas in Fisher v.
 University of Texas and Hastings Law School in Christian Legal Society v.
 Martinez.